Spontaneous symmetry breaking and Nambu-Goldstone modes in dissipative systems: summary and discussion

 \section{summary and discussion}

-We discussed spontaneous symmetry breaking (SSB) and the Nambu-Goldstone (NG) modes in dissipative systems described by a Langevin or Fokker-Planck equation.
+We discussed spontaneous symmetry breaking and the Nambu-Goldstone (NG) modes in dissipative systems described by Langevin or Fokker-Planck equations.
 For this purpose, we employed the $O(N)$ and $SU(2)\times U(1)$ scalar models as toy models.
 In the nondissipative limit, which corresponds to a Hamilton system, there exist the Noether charges $\Qr$ that are the generators of the internal symmetry by means of the Poisson bracket and they are conserved.
-In contrast, in the dissipative system, $\Qr$ are no longer conserved due to dissipation and noise.
+In contrast, $\Qr$ are no longer conserved due to dissipation and noise in the dissipative system.
 Instead, there exist other conserved quantities $\Qa$, which are the Noether charges of the internal symmetry in the Fokker-Planck equation.

-Symmetry breaking is characterized by existence of a nonvanishing order parameter.
-In the $O(N)$ model, $O(N)$ symmetry is spontaneously broken into $O(N-1)$, and the order parameter is $\langle [i\Qa, \hphir^a] \rangle$.
-Since $\langle[iQ_A^\alpha,Q_R^\beta]\rangle=0$, the NG modes belong to the type-A modes.
-We found that the NG modes are the diffusive modes, $\omega\sim -i\bm{k}^2$.
-This is the different behavior compared with the Hamiltonian system, where the NG modes are the propagating modes.
-This difference is caused by whether $\Qr$ is conserved: When both $\Qa$ and $\Qr$ are conserved and their symmetry is spontaneously broken, there appear the propagating NG modes.
-In dissipative systems, when $\Qa$ is broken, the diffusive NG modes appear.
+The symmetry breaking is characterized by existence of a nonvanishing order parameter.
+In the $O(N)$ model, $O(N)$ symmetry is spontaneously broken into $O(N-1)$, and the order parameter is $\langle [\ri \Qa, \hphir^a] \rangle$.
+Since $\langle[\ri Q_A^\alpha,Q_R^\beta]\rangle=0$, the NG modes belong to the type-A modes.
+We found that the NG modes are the diffusive modes, $\omega\sim -\ri\bm{k}^2$.
+This is the different behavior compared to the Hamiltonian system, where the NG modes are the propagating modes.
+This difference is caused by whether $\Qr$ is conserved or not: When both $\Qa$ and $\Qr$ are conserved and their symmetry is spontaneously broken, there appear the propagating NG modes.
+In the dissipative systems, when $\Qa$ is broken, the diffusive NG modes appear.
 We established this result by using the Ward-Takahashi identity for $\Qa$ and $\Qr$ symmetries in Sec.~\ref{sec:ward}.